-WhatsApp groups for parents of children in primary schools across Swansea have officially broken up for the summer holidays.
+WhatsApp groups for parents of children in primary schools across Swansea are breaking up for Summer today.

-For the next six weeks, parents will have to find new ways to occupy themselves for two hours a day without having conversations with other parents who won't speak to them when they see them in the yard.
+For the next six weeks, parents will have to find new ways to occupy themselves for two hours a day, without having meaningless conversations with other parents about unimportant things that are made to be important.

-Theresa Connell from Loughor said: “I’m going to really miss checking what everyone else’s children are going to wear to school.
-I’m always unsure, but I maintain you can’t really go wrong with a cagoule.
+Theresa Connell from Loughor said: “I’m going to really miss checking what everyone else’s children are going to wear to school that day.
+I’m always unsure what to put my son in, but I maintain you can’t really go wrong with a cagoule.

-“The last day was fun though, about ten parents were asking if it was non school uniform day then we all had a really long exchange about why it wasn't non school uniform day.
-It was a strong way to end the year and I can tell everyone enjoyed it."
+“The last day has been fun so far, about ten parents were asking if it was non school uniform day at 7am, and then we all had a really long exchange about what we could dress them in.

-"It was like a friendly auction for a group of passive aggressive individuals who pretend to be friends but quietly judge each other.
-I'm not sure what the teacher will spend her £218.82 vouchers on in Homebase, but let's face it she's got plenty of time to decide."
+“It was like a friendly auction for a group of passive aggressive individuals who pretend to be friends, but get off on judging each other.”

-Cheryl Gray from Dunvant said: “I would get separation anxiety but me and some of the more popular parents have set up a WhatsApp subgroup.
+Cheryl Gray from Dunvant said: “I would get WhatsApp separation anxiety, but me and some of the more popular parents have set up a separate group for just us.

 “It’s really important that we maintain a forum where we can slag other parents off and hilariously keep asking each other if it’s too early for wine.